vrajinc/vu-json/README.md

 A simple, lightweight vanilla JavaScript JSON viewer.
 Paste JSON and view it easily locally with no dependencies.

-> Fork from [vrajinc](https://github.com/vrajinc) - simplified and optimized for local use

 ## Features

 - **Zero Dependencies**: Pure vanilla JavaScript